 When you talk about measurements, understand the local terminology.
 Not everybody measures things in inches, yards, or gallons.
 Most of the world uses the metric system.

 Presenters also often use sport metaphors to make a point.
 Be aware that baseball and football stories don’t have the same impact outside of the United States.
-When the rest of the world hears football, they typically think of what you may call soccer, and baseball metaphors are typically quite lost on an audience outside of the USA.
+When the rest of the world hears football, they typically think of what Americans call soccer, and baseball metaphors are generally quite lost on an audience outside of the USA.

 6. Learn some local key vocabulary